StioStudio/share/README.md

 ## What you get:
 * Can ask for any type of records
 * Use it to get your own mail, link/URL and ect...
+* Get displayed on https://stio.studio/#Sub-Domain-Share (if you want)

 ## You don't get:
 * To use it for bad things